swcarpentry/make-novice/_episodes/09-conclusion.md

 >
 > Finally, many Makefiles define a default [phony target](reference.html#phony-target) called `all` as first target, that will build what the Makefile has been written to build (e.g. in our case, the `.png` files and the `results.txt` file).
 As others may assume your Makefile confirms to convention and supports an `all` target, add an `all` target to your Makefile (Hint: this rule has the `results.txt` file and the `.png` files as dependencies, but no actions).
 > With that in place, instead of running `make results.txt`, you should now run `make all`, or just simply `make`.
 By default, `make` runs the first target it finds in the Makefile, in this case your new `all` target.
+{: .challenge}

 The following figure shows the dependencies involved in building the `all` target, once we've added support for images:

 ![results.txt dependencies once images have been added](img/09-conclusion-challenge.png "results.txt dependencies once images have been added")

-> ## Extend the Makefile to create an archive of code, data, plots and Zipf summary table {.challenge}
+> ## Extend the Makefile to create an archive of code, data, plots and Zipf summary table
 >
 > Add new rules, update existing rules, and add new macros to:
 >